-When you say things like that to me or anyone who is paying of their debt, you are telling us that you DO care and you rather live your life according to others.
+When you say things like that to me or anyone paying off their debt, you are telling us that you DO care and would rather live your life according to others.

-That you DO care what others think of you, and you rather be in debt and stress over your finances because you want to keep up with the Joneses.
+You DO care what others think of you, and you would rather be in debt and stressed over your finances because you want to keep up with the Joneses.

 “Why save money?
 When you die, you can’t take it with you.”